pojntfx/networked-linux-memsync/docs/notes.md

 - Kernel space
   - Runs the kernel, kernel extensions, device drivers
   - Managed by the kernel memory module
-  - Uses slab allocation (groups objects of the same size into caches, speeds up memory allocation, reduces fragmentation of the memory)
+  - Uses slab allocation (groups objects of the same size into caches, speeds up memory allocation, reduces fragmentation of the memory)[@bonwick1994slaballoc]
 - User space
-  - Applications (and some drivers) store their memory here
+  - Applications (and some drivers) store their memory here[@gorman2004linuxmem]
   - Managed through a paging system
   - Each application has it's own private virtual address space
   - Virtual address space divided into pages of 4 KB